El Hogar Filipino Building

 El Hogar Filipino Building, also known simply as El Hogar, is an early skyscraper in Manila, Philippines.
-Built in 1914 and located at the corner of Juan Luna Street and Muelle dela Industría in the Binondo district, El Hogar Building was designed by Ramon Irureta-Goyena and Francisco Perez-Muñoz in the Beaux-Arts style.
+Built in 1914 and located at the corner of Calle 101 Juan Luna and Muelle de la Industria in the Binondo district, El Hogar Building was designed by Ramon de Irureta-Goyena and Francisco Pérez-Muñoz in the Beaux-Arts style.
 Its architecture reflects elements of Neoclassical and Renaissance styles.